top of page

 'Robert Dudley, Earl of Leicester'.
 Artist: S. van der Meulen. c.1560-65. © The Wallace Collection

-Robert Dudley was himself the 5th son of John Dudley and his wife Jane Guildford, who was born a few weeks after Amy, on the 24 Jun 1532, likely in or around London.
-His father at the time of his birth, had had previous military and diplomatic experience, although he had not yet been able to show his (perceived) full potential.
-However, during Robert's childhood, his father's profile within Royal circles grew, including him being appointed the titles (and associated lands and wealth) of 'Viscount Lisle' in 1542, 'Earl of Warwick' in 1546, and finally 'Duke of Northumberland' in 1551.
-He was also a key member of the Regency Council, during the reign of Edward VI, and initially a close ally of Edward Seymour, Duke of Somerset and Lord Protector.
-It was 'Somerset' who sent his friend 'Warwick' to Norfolk in the summer of 1549, at the head of an army, to quell the rebellion taking hold.
+Robert Dudley was himself the 5th son of John Dudley and his wife Jane Guildford, who was born a few weeks after Amy, on the 24 June 1532, likely in or around London.
+His father at the time of his birth, had undertaken previous military and diplomatic experience, although he had not yet been able to show his (perceived) full potential.
+However, during Robert's childhood, his father's profile within royal circles grew, including him being appointed the titles (and associated lands and wealth) of 'Viscount Lisle' in 1542, '1st Earl of Warwick' in 1546, and finally '1st Duke of Northumberland' in 1551.
+He was also a key member of the Regency Council, during the reign of Edward VI; he was one of sixteen men of the Privy Council chosen by a dying Henry VIII to govern during Edward's minority, and initially a close ally of Edward Seymour, Duke of Somerset, who quickly emerged as head of the Council, as Lord Protector.
+It was Somerset who sent his friend Warwick to Norfolk in the summer of 1549, at the head of an army, to quell the rebellion taking hold in the county (Paul, 2022).

 Detail from 'Richmond Palace from across the Thames' Artist: van den Wijngaerde Year: 1562 © Ashmolean Museum, University of Oxford